 Renewing Your Illinois CDL

 CDL drivers need to renew their licenses every four years by passing a vision test and paying a fee.
+Only a one-time legal proof of residency is required.
 Endorsements may require separate renewal.

 Getting Help If You’re in a Truck Accident